Mario Kart Wii: Development

-Hideki Konno (shown in 2011), who originally produced the previous two games of the series, returned as a producer.
+Hideki Konno (shown in 2011), who produced the previous two games of the series, returned as a producer.

 Mario Kart Wii is the sixth game in the Mario Kart series, following Mario Kart DS.
 Hideki Konno, who worked with the Software Development Department of Nintendo's Entertainment Analysis & Development (EAD) division and had previously worked on the first two Mario Kart games as well as Mario Kart DS, served as the game's producer.
 Shigeru Miyamoto acted as "General Producer" and gave miscellaneous advice on various aspects of the game.

 Features cut from Mario Kart DS due to time constraints were implemented in Mario Kart Wii alongside various improvements to online play.
 The developers also wanted to avoid online races becoming more deserted as they progressed, thus altering the online matchmaking to allow players to join a race once it is finished for participation in the next one.
-The game was the first in the series to feature BMX motorbikes as drivable vehicles, an idea which Konno had proposed since Double Dash out of his passion for extreme sports but was rejected due to the seemingly bizarre image of Mario riding a bike.
+The game was the first in the series to feature motocross bikes as drivable vehicles, an idea which Konno had proposed since Double Dash out of his passion for extreme sports but was rejected due to the seemingly bizarre image of Mario riding a bike.
 The game was briefly known internally under the name "Mario Kart X before its final name was decided upon, referring to the "X" in the word "extreme".